 These adorable cork owls are easy to make with a few buttons and fabric scraps.

+Here’s another cute fall craft idea for you!
 In case you hadn’t noticed we kinda like owls around here.
 Actually, we kinda love them.
 One little hooligan in particular is crazy about owls at the moment, so we’re doing lots of cute and easy owl crafts here these days.

 The hooligans weren’t actually involved in hooligans in making these cork owls though.
 They were just a little somethin’ I whipped up one weekend as a surprise for Monday morning.